 This is another one of my personal fashion rules, but I think most fashionistas would agree with me that running shoes and jeans are a don't!

-I love her to death, but my mom wears this combo occasionally, and I am always on her case about it!
-Some people still don’t get that athletic shoes aren’t a substitute for all-purpose casual shoes.
+I love her to death, but my mom wears this combo a lot, and I am always on her case about it!
+Some people still don't get that athletic shoes - like, those specifically made for athletic wear - aren't a substitute for all-purpose casual shoes.

 With cute shoes like boots, ballet flats, and even casual converse sneakers at your disposal, there's just no excuse to rock athletic shoes with jeans.